ImdadMiran17/Active-Directory-Project/README.md

 ![](https://raw.githubusercontent.com/ImdadMiran17/Active-Directory-Project/refs/heads/main/screenshots%20ad%20project/Screenshot%202025-02-26%20001655.png)

+In Windows 10, IP address is set automatically by default.
+Let's set a static IP address.
+First, right click on the ethernet icon in the taskbar and choose `Open Network & Internet settings`.
+Scroll down a bit and choose `Change adapter options`.
+There is only ethernet adapter.
+Right click on Ethernet option and choose properties.
+Then select `Internet Protocol Version 4 (TCP/IPv4) Properties` and click on properties.
+It is set to automatic by default.
+Change it to manual and set IP address, subnet mask, default gateway and DNS server.

 # Configuring Ubuntu Server

 We can say the same thing about the Ubuntu server.
 For system configuration, you can follow this.
 Other than that, it's only a matter of clicking some 'Done's and 'Continue's.
 You will face this screen surely.
 Complete it according to your preferences.